Reconstructing a graph from its Bell colouring graph: Introduction and main results

-Turning our attention to Theorem~\ref{thm:mainlower}, recently Asgarli et al.~\cite{asgarli2025coloring} and Berthe et al.~\cite{berthe2025determining} independently showed that any graph is uniquely determined by its~$k$-recolouring graph~$\mathcal{C}_k(G)$ so long as~$k>\chi(G)$, even without knowing the precise value of~$k$, and showed that this is not true in general if~$k\leq \chi(G)$.
-The same cannot be true in general for Bell~$k$-colouring graphs since, if~$G^+$ is the graph obtained from~$G$ by adding a universal vertex, then~$\chi(G^+)=\chi(G)+1$ and~$\mathcal{B}_{k+1}(G^+)\cong \mathcal{B}_k(G)$ for every natural number~$k$.
-However, we conjecture the following strengthening of Theorem~\ref{thm:mainlower}.
+Turning our attention to Theorem~\ref{thm:mainlower}, recently, Asgarli et al.~\cite{asgarli2025coloring} and Berthe et al.~\cite{berthe2025determining} independently showed that any graph is uniquely determined by its $k$-recolouring graph~$\mathcal{C}_k(G)$ so long as $k>\chi(G)$, even without knowing the precise value of~$k$, and showed that this is not true in general if $k\leq \chi(G)$.
+However, the same is not true for Bell $k$-colouring graphs.
+Easy examples of this fact can be found by taking any graph~$G$, and then forming a new graph~$G^+$ by adding a universal vertex.
+Then, we have $\mathcal{B}_{k+1}(G^+)\cong \mathcal{B}_k(G)$ for every natural number~$k$.
+(Observe that $\chi(G^+)=\chi(G)+1$.)
+In an earlier version of this paper, we conjectured that all such examples are of this form, however the following small counterexamples to that conjecture were found by Rozhoň and \v{S}\'amal~\cite{XY2026}: $\mathcal{B}_2(\comp{K_3})\cong\mathcal{B}_4(K_3+K_1)\cong K_4$ and $\mathcal{B}_3(P_4)\cong \mathcal{B}_4(C_4)\cong C_4$.
+Here, as usual, $K_i$,~$P_i$, and~$C_i$ refer respectively to the clique, path, and cycle on $i$ vertices,~$\comp{G}$ denotes the complement of a graph $G$, and $G_1+G_2$ denotes the disjoint union of two graphs~$G_1$ and~$G_2$.